Welcome to the North Andover High School Health Office

 Body Mass Index Program

-In accordance with the Mass Dept of Public Health (MDPH), schools are required to perform height, weight and body mass index (BMI) screenings for students in grade 1,4,7 & 10 and send home the results to parents and guardians.
+In accordance with the Mass Dept of Public Health (MDPH), schools are required to perform height, weight and body mass index (BMI) screenings for students in grade 1,4,7 & 10 and report the results to parents and guardians via Powerschool.
 The purpose of the screening program is to give parents additional information about their child’s weight status and ideas for living a healthy life.

 BMI is a measurement that is used to show a person’s “weight for height for age.”
 It is calculated using a formula that includes an individual’s height and weight.
 Just like a blood pressure reading or an eye screening test, a BMI can be a useful tool in identifying possible health risks.